My Personal Weatherman: Manga

 My Personal Weatherman is written and illustrated by Nikke Taino.
-It is serialized in the manga website Comic C'moa since November 21, 2020, by NTT Solmare under the Ficus label.
+It is serialized in the manga website Comic CMoa since November 21, 2020, by NTT Solmare under the Ficus label.
 The chapters were later released in a bound volume by Libre under the BBC Deluxe imprint.
 NTT Solmare also released the series in English digitally through MangaPlaza.

 In 2023, Taino stated in an interview with Comic CMoa that the concept of the story came from the idea that eroticism can be found in situations outside of sexual activity, which is shown in how Yoh feels aroused at the thought of sunny days.
 Taino also said because the manga was originally drawn with the intention of it being performed at an event by voice actors, they decided to focus on having implicit sexual depictions instead of more explicit scenes.
 The story was temporarily given the title Outside of Sex (えっちの外側, Ecchi no Sotogawa) prior to finalization.
 Taino's favorite scene in My Personal Weatherman is when Segasaki takes care of Yoh after the latter loses his job in chapter 3, such as when Segasaki helps Yoh drink through mouth-to-mouth transfer.